michaelweinberger/Github-scRNA-seq-scATAC-seq-Nextflow/README.md

                     - a column named "cell_type" of cell type annotations\
                     - an optional column named "order" of integers indicating the order in which cell types should appear in UMAP plot legends

-Note: scRNA-seq annotation and mRNA velocity analysis are only run if the `cell_type_anno` parameter is set.
+NOTE: scRNA-seq annotation and mRNA velocity analysis are only run if the `cell_type_anno` parameter is set.

 <br/>